Sounders coach Brian Schmetzer preparing for 'soccer' phase of camp

-Sounders coach Brian Schmetzer is pleased his team emerged from the Tucson, AZ phase of training camp with no serious injuries, but knows the real soccer work is now about to begin
+Sounders coach Brian Schmetzer is pleased his team emerged from the Tucson, Ariz., phase of training camp with no serious injuries, but knows the real soccer work is now about to begin.

 Throughout the world of professional sports, the early part of training camp is generally spent assessing fitness levels.
 Major League Soccer is no different, which is why Sounders head coach Brian Schmetzer came out of the Arizona phase of his team’s camp pleased mainly with the fact his squad suffered no serious injuries.